Our Eye Care Program is dedicated to alleviating the people of Sumba from eye diseases and assisting their refraction needs.

 The eye care nurses perform eye screenings and distribute prescription glasses at our clinics throughout the year, and they follow up with patients after the surgery sessions.

-Nurses Sany and Nefry took a two-week training earlier that year in March in Sydney, Australia, where they spent time with the Eye Care Program doctors and learned more in-depth knowledge about eye care and eye diseases.
+Our nurses Sany and Nefry took a two-week training course in Sydney, Australia, where they spent time with the Eye Care Program doctors and learned more in-depth knowledge about eye care and eye diseases.
 We’ve already seen them applying so much of this learning to the Sumbanese people’s eye care.

 The eye operations are done annually as a collaboration between the Sumba Foundation, the Australian/Asian College of Surgeons, and the University of Hasanuddin in Makassar, Indonesia.